 How will we use the information about you?
 We use the personal data we collect about you to:

-- and our, services and publications (“Services”),
+- to provide you or (where relevant) your employer with information about the Association and our, services and publications (“Services”),

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances: